awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/lifecycle-hooks.md

    aws events put-targets --rule my-rule --targets Id=1,Arn=arn:aws:lambda:us-west-2:123456789012:function:my-function
    ```

+1. To create the lifecycle hook, skip to the next step: [Add Lifecycle Hooks](#adding-lifecycle-hooks)\.

-1. When the Auto Scaling group responds to a scale\-out or scale\-in event, it puts the instance in a wait state\.
+When the Auto Scaling group responds to a scale\-out or scale\-in event, it puts the instance in a wait state\.
 While the instance is in a wait state, the Lambda function is invoked\.
 For more information about the event data, see [Auto Scaling Events](cloud-watch-events.md#cloudwatch-event-types)\.

 ### Receive Notification Using Amazon SNS<a name="sns-notifications"></a>